-Staff's proposed recommendations for PD No. 317 are based on the forwardDallas!
+The proposed recommendations for PD No. 317 are based on the forwardDallas!
 Comprehensive Plan, Downtown Dallas 360 Plan, Cedars Area Plan 2002, and Cedars Tax Increment Financing Plan.
-Staff's proposal supports the area plan goals and policies to foster appropriate development scale, encourage the reuse of older buildings and retain the unique character of the neighborhood.
+The proposal supports the area plan goals and policies to foster appropriate development scale, encourage the reuse of older buildings and retain the unique character of the neighborhood.